 Program Funding and Support

-AmeriCorps Cape Cod is funded by Barnstable County and through grants provided by the Corporation for National and Community Service and the Massachusetts Service Alliance.
-Housing for Corps members and live-in program staff is provided by Barnstable County and the Cape Cod National Seashore.
-AmeriCorps is managed and operated by the Barnstable County Resource Development Office.
-Substantial support and oversight is provided by the Massachusetts Service Alliance.
+AmeriCorps Cape Cod is funded by Barnstable County and through a grant provided by the Corporation for National and Community Service.
+Housing for Corps members and live-in program staff is provided by Barnstable County, the Cape Cod National Seashore, the Town of Barnstable, and the Chatham Conservation Foundation, Inc. AmeriCorps is managed and operated by the Barnstable County Commissioners’ Office with support from the Massachusetts Service Alliance.